mongodb/specifications/source/auth/auth.rst

 Version 1.9.1 Changes
     * Clarify when authentication will occur.

+Version 1.9.0 Changes
+    * Clarify that drivers must raise an error when a connection string has an empty value for authSource.

 Version 1.8.3 Changes
     * Clarify that authSource in URI is not treated as a user configuring